First we will begin with manual nail files.

 Higher grit numbers are for natural nails

-Grit numbers start as low as 80 (most course) and go as high as 3000 (super fine)
+Grit numbers start as low as 80 (most coarse) and go as high as 3000 (super fine)

 80 - 100 for shaping acrylic nail extensions